Ariorh1337/blink/README.md

 2. Add the ability to track and teleport to the [position of the camera]

-3. Add the ability to use the hotkey
+3. -Add the ability to use the hotkey- DONE

 4. Add the ability to teleport to the target behind the back